CreateThrive/react-firebase-admin/README.md

 More information about the [Firebase Emulator](https://firebase.google.com/docs/rules/emulator-setup).

+### Testing functions in online mode

+Testing your cloud functions online is very simple and easy.

+For that, you only have to set the variables localted in the env.example.json inside /functions folder.
+(Remember to rename the file to env.json)

+After that, navigate to the /functions folder and execute **npm test** in your terminal.

+Note: For finding your service account key you should go to your proyect in the Firebase dashboard, click on **_Project settings_** and then click on **_Service accounts_** tab.
+After that you'll be able to click on **_Generate new private key_** button and a json file containing your service account's credentials will be downloaded.
+Place that file in your project and include the location of it into the **_"serviceAccountKey"_** in your env.json file.

+_Warning: Use extra caution when handling service account credentials in your code.
+Do not commit them to a public repository, deploy them in a client app, or expose them in any way that could compromise the security of your Firebase project._

 ### Deployment

 When a pull request gets merged into development, functions are deployed automatically to the staging project in Firebase.
 Likewise, when merging/pushing into master, they're deployed to production.